NYC Medical Reserve Corps FAQs

 The NYC MRC offers its volunteers relevant on-line training modules that are accredited for CE credits

 - The Health Emergency Culture and Communication Tip Sheet

 Provides tips and information for communication with individuals from different cultures and backgrounds during a health emergency

-How can I get my colleagues involved in the NYC MRC?
+How can I contact the NYC MRC Program Staff?